bju12290/markdown-previewer/README.md

  ## Project Structure
 - **'src/'**: At the heart of the application, the **'src/'** directory houses various project assets, the **index.jsx** file for routing, the **App.jsx** component for high-level structure definition, and the **index.css** file for application-wide styling.
    - **'components/'** : This directory serves as a container for reusable components that are used throughout the application.
-In this example both the Editor and Previewer are their on components and both housed in their own folders in the **'components/'** folder.
+In this example both the Editor and Previewer are their own components and both housed in their own folders in the **'components/'** folder.
 Each component in the **'components/'** folder is housed alongside it's CSS-Styling for simplicity.

  #### Contact Information